bldl/js-proposals/README.md

 Part 2: Analyse rate of change

 The data collected in Part 1 will be used to create a graph to present the rate of change of the JavaScript language per TC39 meeting.
 The proposals will be arranged per date and presented on an interactive graph.
 This will be done using a tool such as React Charts.
 The rate of change will be calculated using derivatives similar to that used in physics (https://en.wikipedia.org/wiki/Fourth,_fifth,_and_sixth_derivatives_of_position).
 The graph will change and present the data according to what the user clicks on.
 This will be presented on the same website as the map will be presented.

+# How to use:

+Extract proposal summaries:

+NB:
+- Make sure that the proposal folders exist in Obsidian
+- Logs will return error messages for incomplete strings which are artifacts of the parsing process.
+This is expected but check error messages for details.

+Create venv:
+python -m venv venv

+Activate venv:
+source venv/bin/activate

+To retrieve updated repositories from Github API:
+Run apiCall.py in each stage.

+Finished:
+`python -m Finished.extractFromApiResponse` then run sendToObsidian.py in /Finished

+Inactive:
+`python -m Inactive.extractFromApiResponse` then run sendToObsidian.py in /Inactive

+Stage0:
+`python -m Stage_0.extractFromApiResponse` then run sendToObsidian.py in /Stage_0

+Stage1:
+`python -m Stage_1.extractFromApiResponse` then run sendToObsidian.py in /Stage_1

+For Stage 2, 2.7, and 3:
+Run extractAndDelegateFromApiResponse.py

+Stage2:
+`python -m Stage_2_2_7_3.Stage_2.extractFromApiResponseStage2` then run sendToObsidian.py in /Stage_2_2_7_3/Stage_2

+Stage2.7:
+`python -m Stage_2_2_7_3.Stage_2_7.extractFromApiResponseStage2_7` then run sendToObsidian.py in /Stage_2_2_7_3/Stage_2_7

+Stage3:
+`python -m Stage_2_2_7_3.Stage_3.extractFromApiResponseStage3` then run sendToObsidian.py in /Stage_2_2_7_3/Stage_3